Not finding out your baby's sex is an act of supreme trust that all will be well—and that ultimately you will have what you are meant to have.

 Not finding out your baby's sex is a statement, an act of defiance against the temptation (whether yours or someone else's) to "root" for one sex or have preconceived notions about your child's personality.
 It can also be a way to protect an unborn baby from people's opinions before they are even out of the womb.
 There will be plenty of time for facing those later.

-Reason #5: You make some people nuts (and it's fun, right)?
+Reason #4: You'll drive some people bananas (and it's fun, right)?

-When you might otherwise hear a lecture on what it's like to raise a boy or a girl, complete with "advice," you'll instead hear, "You seriously don't know?
-It makes me crazy and it's not even my baby."
-"It's in God's hands," you answer, "not mine."
+When you might otherwise hear a lecture on what it's like to raise a boy or a girl, complete with "advice," you'll instead hear, "You seriously don't want to know?
+That makes me crazy and it's not even my baby."
+"It's out of my hands," you answer, "whatever happens will happen."
 And you reach for more Mexican food.
 The guacamole tastes even better than usual.

 Sure, it's rare.
 But can you imagine if they made a mistake?
 You might feel you were mourning a lost baby you never really had.